Basarbovo

 Basarbovo (Басарбово) is a village in Northeast Bulgaria, in the Municipality of Ruse.
 As of 2018, the population is 1 416.

 Geography

-Basarbovo is located in close proximity to Ruse.
+Basarbovo is near Ruse.
 It is surrounded by hills on all sides, resulting in a softer climate than the nearby city.

 The river Rusenski Lom passes through it.
 As a result, a canyon is formed, similar to the one in the nearby Rusenski Lom Nature Park.
 This is one of the oldest climbing sites in Bulgaria.

 In geological history, the territory of Basarbovo was once covered by Black Sea, resulting in limestone formations.